hackerspacesg/hackerspace.sg/contents/plenum/2015/01/15/_index/main.md

-## Plenum 2014-12-11 Agenda/Minutes
+## Plenum 2015-01-15 Agenda/Minutes

-  N.B.
-This plenum will not happen in December, most likely in January.

 - Present: TODO

 ### 20:30 Finances

-- TODO (What's the plan?)
+- Luther: overall status and plan
+- Roland: status of discussion with Kolibri
 - Concern by Claudio: Enforcement of membership payments/financial transparency ("There seems to be no system in place to make sure people actually pay.")

 **Resolved**